-4. The UCSF Health physician reviews your diagnosis and compiles your treatment plan.
-He or she will provide clear medical guidance in the form of a written second opinion, addressing the specific questions you submitted.
+- The UCSF Health doctor reviews your diagnosis and treatment plan.
+This doctor will provide clear medical guidance in the form of a written second opinion, addressing the specific questions you submitted.

-During the process, you will be assigned a personal care coordinator and staff physician from Grand Rounds.
-They will be your points of contact and will assist you throughout the process – handling logistics, collecting records, answering any questions and ensuring your needs are fully met.
+You will be assigned a personal care coordinator and staff doctor from Grand Rounds.
+They will be your points of contact and will assist you throughout the process – handling logistics, collecting records, answering questions and ensuring your needs are met.

 - How long does it take?

 Your Grand Rounds personal care coordinator will keep you updated on the status of your request.
-You can also log in to your secure account at any time to track the progress of your second opinion.
+You can also log in to your secure account at any time to track its progress.

 - How much does it cost?

-An online second opinion from UCSF Medical Center costs $700.
+An online second opinion from UCSF Health costs $700.
 The following services are included:

-- Access to a personal care coordinator and staff physician from Grand Rounds
+- Access to a personal care coordinator and staff doctor from Grand Rounds

 - Collection, digitization and submission of your medical records by Grand Rounds

-In rare cases, the UCSF Medical Center physician reviewing the case suggests another review of radiology or pathology results.
+In rare cases, the doctor reviewing a case suggests another review of imaging tests or pathology reports (such as biopsy results).
 If this occurs, your personal care coordinator will contact you regarding the additional fees for these services.

 - Will my insurance help pay for it?

-Currently, most health plans do not cover online second opinions or consultations, so patients are responsible for the cost.
+Currently, most health plans don’t cover online second opinions or consultations, so patients are responsible for the cost.
 Payment is due when your second opinion request is submitted.

-All major credit cards (MasterCard, Visa, American Express and Discover) are accepted.
-You may also use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for the service.
-UCSF Medical Center will not file a claim with your insurance carrier, nor can we provide a procedure (CPT) code for the online second opinion service.
+We accept all major credit cards (Mastercard, Visa, American Express and Discover).
+You may also use your health savings account (HSA) or flexible spending account (FSA) to pay.
+UCSF Health will not file a claim with your insurance carrier, nor can we provide a procedure (CPT) code for the online second opinion service.

 - What if my medical records are in another language?